 Executive Training on Drug Policy

-Executive training for drug policy managers is a hallmark activity of the Pompidou Group.
-It was launched as an initiative under Polish Pompidou Group Presidency in 2010.
-It seeks to link policy, research and practice by offering training and further education in support of drug policy management.
-The main aim is to facilitate know-how and build capacities for more effective policy implementation, management and evaluation of drug control policies and related programmes.
+The annual Thematic Training on Drug Policy, which was formally called ‘Executive Training’, was launched during the Polish Presidency of the Pompidou Group in 2010.
+It links policy, research and practice by offering training and further education in support of drug policy management.
+The main aim of the Training is to facilitate know-how and build capacities for more effective policy implementation, management and evaluation of drug control policies and related programmes.